strboul/git-substatus/README.md

 1. Bump up the `__version__` in `git_substatus/__init__.py` and commit the change in the batch where you changed the files.

-2. (For the codeowner) Create a version tag with `make tag-create` number.
+2. (For the codeowners) This step is only on **master**.
+Create a version tag with `make tag-create` target.
 Push the tag to the origin with `make tag-push`.
-Upon the push, the release workflow will be triggered that distributes the new version to the platforms, like *PyPI*, *DockerHub*.
+Upon the push, the release CI workflow will be triggered that will distribute the new version to the platforms, such as *PyPI*, *DockerHub*.

 ### pre-commit